Euro20179/AIO-LIMAS/README.md

     in the Show table there will be columns relevant to shows episode-length episodes, length, airing-status, etc...
     the primary key will be the ItemId

+- [ ] refactor `settings.json` instead of having that one global file:
+    there should be a table in accounts.db called like `settigns` or something it contains the same information as `settings.json` but for each user